jlaiii/Self-Destructing-Note-Service/README.md

 ### Contributing

-Contributions are welcome!
-If you have suggestions for improvements, bug fixes, or new features, please open an issue or submit a pull request.
+If you have suggestions for improvements or bug fixes, please open an issue or submit a pull request.
+Contributions are welcome, provided they strictly adhere to the personal, non-commercial use terms of the project's license.

 ## 📄 License

-This project is open-sourced under the MIT License.
-See the `LICENSE` file (if you choose to add one) for more details.
+This project is licensed under a **custom license that permits personal, non-commercial use only**.
+Please see the `LICENSE` file for the full, detailed terms and conditions.